centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install-ha.md

 ### Switching to read-only mode

-Now that everything is well configured, you will enable the `read_only` on both database servers by uncommenting (*ie.* removing the `#` at the beginning of the line) this instruction in the `/etc/my.cnf.d/server.cnf` file:
+Now that everything is well configured, you will enable the `read_only` on both database servers by uncommenting (*ie.* removing the `#` at the beginning of the line) this instruction in the `/etc/my.cnf.d/server.cnf` file (or `/etc/mysql/mariadb.conf.d/50-server.cnf` for debian):

 * Primary node: